NewSchools Venture Fund

 Innovative Schools

-New innovative public schools (charter and district) that emphasize academic foundations and essential life skills within positive learning environments.
-Schools must plan to serve multiple K-12 grade levels at full enrollment.
+New innovative public schools (charter and district) that emphasise academic foundations and essential life skills within positive learning environments.
+Schools must plan to serve multiple K-12 grade levels at full enrolment.

 Learning Solutions

-K-8 literacy and math programs that personalize instruction and improve student learning outcomes.
+K-8 literacy and maths programmes that personalise instruction and improve student learning outcomes.

 Teaching Reimagined